-The program in Literature (LITT) asks majors to consider the sweep of our literary heritage.
+The program in Literature (LITT) asks majors to consider diverse literary heritages.
 Course offerings encompass British, European, American, and global literatures from ancient Greece to the twenty-first century, as well as creative writing.
 The program is at once skills-based, emphasizing critical thinking and writing, and committed to the interdisciplinary study of literature as a serious intellectual pursuit.

 Our program emphasizes new media research and digital media production and offers students opportunities to participate in faculty-led digital scholarship.
-Students are also encouraged to participate in the South Jersey Culture & History Center, devoted to the study and dissemination of texts connected with South Jersey, or the South Jersey Center for Digital Humanities, designed to facilitate participation among the Stockton community in the emerging field of digital humanities.
+Students are also encouraged to participate in the South Jersey Culture & History Center, devoted to the study and dissemination of texts connected with South Jersey, or DH@Stockton (http://dh.stockton.edu), the Digital Humanities Center at Richard Stockton College, which runs student internships and faculty fellowships within the digital humanities.

 The program is composed of four concentrations: Literary Studies, Creative Writing, Theatre/English, and Secondary English Education Certification.
-Two core courses are common to all concentrations: Introduction to Research in Literature (LITT 2123) and Senior Seminar (LITT 4610).
-Additionally, all students must take one designated “literary interpretation course” at Stockton as a prerequisite to the research course.
-Students may take their literary interpretation course and LITT 2123 concurrently with permission of the instructor.
+Threee core courses are common to all concentrations: Literary Interpretation (LITT 2114), Introduction to Research in Literature (LITT 2123) and Senior Seminar (LITT 4610).
+Students may take LITT 2114 and LITT 2123 concurrently with permission of the instructor.
 In all concentrations, students will learn how to read texts critically, how to identify the qualities of the traditional genres in Western literature, how to complete literary research using printed and electronic sources, and how to recognize continuity and paradigm shifts in literature.
 Most students will also study the three main streams of Western literature – European, British, and American.
 As juniors and seniors, students will enroll in several seminars where they will be required to synthesize their knowledge.

 Note: Most LITT 2000-level courses are without prerequisites, and thus open to all students, regardless of major.
 Introduction to Research in Literature (LITT 2123) is a prerequisite course for most LITT 3000- and 4000-level courses.
-Transfer students who wish to be Literature majors, especially those with associate’s degrees, will typically enroll during their first semester in one 2000-level “literary interpretation” course and take LITT 2123 the following term.
+Transfer students who wish to be Literature majors, especially those with associate’s degrees, will typically enroll during their first semester in LITT 2114 and take LITT 2123 the following term.

 ADMISSION TO THE PROGRAM